deathworlders/online/content/books/deathworlders/chapter-54-here-be-dragons.md

 “...Why would you do this for us?” he asked.

 “Two reasons.
-The first is direct self interest.
+The first is direct self-interest.
 You are our customers and we want you satisfied with our service.
 The second…” Tran shifted subtly, a sure and intense sign of slight discomfort which was a rare thing for any Corti to display. “...Problems like this do not come along often.
 Mysteries this subtle and this *consequential* are the things we *aspire* to unlock.
 Leemu is the test case for something profound, and it is a thing that will benefit both our species immensely.
 How could we *not* invest in this possibility?”

 “The upside,” Nofl added, “is that we’re *reasonably* sure your species was engineered to tolerate introduction of this protein even as adults.
 The *downside* is we don’t know the second-order effects...but we are reasonably certain the first-order consequences will be manageable.”